HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 DISRUPTIVE POSTS

-In accordance with the first AA tradition "Our common welfare should come first; personal recovery depends upon AA unity", if you have come to carry any message directly opposed to the AA method of recovery, we suggest you seek a more appropriate site.
-This is an AA related message board that encourages everyone to carry the message of hope that AA offers.
+In accordance with the first AA tradition that "Our common welfare should come first; personal recovery depends upon AA unity", this is an AA related message board that encourages everyone to carry the message of hope that AA offers.

 TOP